 A foreign investor must be aware of Canada’s personal information protection legislation.
 PIPEDA forces every business to obtain an individual’s consent when it collects, uses or discloses the individual’s personal information.
 Each business is responsible for safeguarding all collected personal information.

-Every province has enacted legislation that regulates various aspects of the employer-employee relationship including minimum wage, holiday pay, overtime pay, leaves of absence, termination and severance.
+Every province has enacted legislation that regulates various aspects of the employer-employee relationship including minimum wage, holiday pay, overtime pay, leaves of absence (including emergency leave), termination and severance.

 The Canada Labour Code governs the employment standards of a unionized workforce.

 How does Canada’s Tax System Fit into The Business/Investment Equation?